YOUR GUIDE TO

 • Residents typically have a choice between variable weekly fees, which may increase annually, and fixed weekly fees, which remain constant, allowing for tailored financial planning.

-• Retirement village living is presented as a financially sustainable option that offers convenience and peace of mind, but it’s important to confirm specific fee structures with individual villages.
+• Retirement village living is a financially sustainable option that offers convenience and peace of mind, but it’s important to confirm specific fee structures with individual villages.

 Weekly Fees: The backbone of Retirement Village Costs